Wi-Fi, wireless and (often) multi-room speakers are quite literally the current big thing in audio.

 The range of music and streaming options is only missing one obvious big hitter (Chromecast), and the Mu-so Qb also works as an internet radio, as well as being able to stream from your own music servers.

 That's via the Naim app, which seems to be widely hated online, but is fine in my book.
 It's not like you ever need to use said app anyway, if you're on iOS, iTunes, Spotify or Android (thanks to UPnP support).

 The build quality is just fantastic, and although the look is decidedly industrial and boxy - it is called Qb (cube, get it?) for a reason - the subtly curved grille softens it a bit, especially if you shell out for a coloured one.
 You may think it resembles a Borg cube wearing a burqa, but I like it.

-The Mu-so Qb ticks just about every box, is a lot more affordable than its big brother, and gives arguably more bang for your buck.
+Anyway, those kind of vagaries aside, the Mu-so Qb ticks just about every box, is a lot more affordable than its big brother, and gives arguably more bang for your buck.
 That's why it's number one in this list and in our hearts.